 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you haven’t taken a look at your report in a while, don’t wait until you’re about to make a big purchase to look under the hood.
+If you haven’t taken a look at your credit report in a while, don’t wait until you’re about to make a big purchase to look under the hood.
 Some issues take time to sort out, and if you’re racing against the clock to secure a loan, you’ll wish you’d paid attention sooner.

 1. Monitor your credit report

-If you’re getting acquainted with your credit history for the first time, you may opt to order all three at once.
 If you’re turned down for a job or credit, or you don’t get the best interest rate on a loan, you have a legal right to review your credit report at no charge.
 The letter you receive notifying you of the decision will include a number for you to call for more information.

-2. Review your identification info
+2. Review your identification information

-A serious error such as an incorrect Social Security number can have serious consequences and needs to be addressed immediately.
+A major error such as an incorrect Social Security number can have serious consequences and needs to be addressed immediately.
 After checking all the identifying information, look at the accounts and make sure they’re all yours.
 Keep in mind that some lenders, such as the financing companies that issue store-brand credit cards, probably will have a different name than the one on the storefront.